martinandersson/nomagichttp/docs/BUILD.md

 Then there's the `javadocAll` task, which builds JavaDoc HTML from symbols with private and higher visibility, from all source sets; `main` and test source sets.
 The result is available in `{subproject}/build/docs/javadoc-all`.
 This JavaDoc is meant for internal library developers, if anyone.
-The purpose is primarily linting 👍
+The primary purpose is linting 👍

 ## API